lb3361/gigatron-lcc/README.md

 # Gigatron LCC

 This version of LCC targets the [Gigatron](http://gigatron.io) VCPU.
-It keeps some of the ideas of the previous attempt to port LCC to the Gigatron.
+It keeps many of the ideas of the previous attempt to port LCC to the Gigatron.
 For instance it outputs assembly code that can be parsed by Python and it features a linker writen in Python that can directly ready these files.
-It also differs in critical ways.
+It also differs in important ways.
 For instance the code generator is fundamentally different.

 ## Compiling and installing